NickNguyeniOS14/ValidicCodingChallenge/README.md

 # Areas of the code I'm least proud of:

 # Tradeoffs I made:
-  - Build UI programmatically instead of using Storyboard to speed up development.
+  - Built UI programmatically instead of using Storyboard to speed up development.
+  - Used mocking technique to test the networking code to make the test run faster and more isolated.

 # Next area of focus to move this beyond MVP:
   - Polish the UI.
   - Write UI Test.
   - Handle error properly.
+  - Add data persistence.